giorginolab/aGAL-MD/README.md

     python ../functions/check_end.py equilibration
 ```
-*NOTE:* this file looks for the slurm file and checks if it ended correctly, more precise evaluation must be carried.
+**NOTE** this file looks for the slurm file and checks if it ended correctly, more precise evaluation must be carried.

 ### Step 3: production preparation and run
 Once the equilibration is completed it is possible to prepare the system for the production run.

 From within the system folder do:

 ```bash